Generating Diverse and Competitive Play-Styles for Strategy Games: Experimental Work and Results

 Table~\ref{tab:resPMCTS} shows the performance of the different versions of Portfolio MCTS (P-MCTS, P-MCTS (B) and P-MCTS (PU)) versus other agents in the framework: default MCTS and RHEA.
 Each row shows the result of $500$ two-player games of Tribes indicating, from left to right: win rate, score, percentage of the technology tree researched, number of cities and production at the end of the game.
 The $500$ games are distributed among $25$ different levels played $20$ times each, with agents alternating positions to account for potentially unbalanced maps.
 These levels are the same as those used in~\cite{perez2020tribes}, to allow for a direct comparison.
 The parameters of the algorithms are also equivalent to those from~\cite{perez2020tribes}: play-out and individual length of all MCTS, Portfolio MCTS and RHEA agents is $20$; tree selection constant $C = \sqrt{2}$; rewards bounded in the [$0$, $1$] interval; decision budget per action decision-making is $2000$ usages of the forward model; population size of RHEA is $1$.
 States are valued by a linear combination of state features, computed as differential variables (production, researched technologies, cities owned, units, etc.) between starting and end states in a play-out or individual.
 See~\cite{perez2020tribes} for a full description of this state evaluation function and level seeds, as well as in the public repository\footnote{https://github.com/GAIGResearch/Tribes/tree/portfolio}.
 Results clearly show that the inclusion of the portfolio significantly improves the win rate with respect to MCTS.
 In direct comparison, P-MCTS beats MCTS $65.60\%$ of the time.
 When playing against RHEA, P-MCTS also obtains a higher win rate than MCTS, showing an improvement also in the other indicators shown in the table.
 In particular, the gain in win rate against RHEA is very substantial with the portfolio.
 Despite the high number of scripts, the branching factor is reduced considerably, because $n$ actions for an actor and action type are substituted with one single script.
 The average turn branching factor in P-MCTS is $10^3$ for early and $10^{10}$ for end game, which constitutes a reduction of several orders of magnitude compared to MCTS.

 Progressive bias alone does not show an improvement in win rate, but the addition of (un)pruning does improve this indicator across the board.
 Table~\ref{tab:resPMCTS} shows an interesting consequence of progressive unpruning in MCTS against all agents: while many indicators such as the score, percentage of technologies and the cities owned at the end are lower, win rate increases.
-This is a testament to the effectiveness of P-MCTS (PU): in order to win, a player does not need to conquer all cities or research all technologies - it just needs to capture the opponent's capital.
+This shows the effectiveness of P-MCTS (PU): to win, a player does not need to achieve the highest production or research all technologies - only to capture the opponent's capital.